 $635,325

-The story follows Ma di Tau, a devoted lioness known as the "Mother of Lions," as she struggles to protect herself and her three cubs after a rival pride attacks and kills her mate.
+Centered on the gripping journey of Ma di Tau, a devoted lioness known as the "Mother of Lions," the film chronicles her desperate efforts to safeguard her three cubs after a tragic attack by a rival pride claims her mate's life.

 Recommended: